DUNE-DAQ/docs/docs/packages/styleguide/README.md

 Overload `<<` for streaming only for types representing values, and write only the user-visible value, not any implementation details.

-Take care that a given print statement not swamp other the output of other equally-or-even-more-important messages
+Take care that a given print statement not print so often that it obscures the output of other equally (or even more) important messages

 ### 7.10  Increment and Decrement